-If you have an employment gap since your last job, employers will want to know how you have spent your time since you last worked.
-You can expect to be asked, "What have you been doing since your last job?"
+If you have a gap in employment since your last job, employers will want to know how you've spent your time since you last worked.
+During your interview, you can expect to be asked, "What have you been doing since your last job?"

-The best way to answer this question is, to be honest, but do have an answer prepared.
-You will want to let the interviewer know that you were busy and active, regardless of whether you were out of work by choice, or otherwise.
+The best way to answer this question is to be honest.
+Preparing in advance helps: You will want to let the interviewer know you were busy and active, regardless of whether you were out of work by choice, or otherwise.

 - I volunteered for a literacy program that assists disadvantaged children.

-- I spent time being a stay-at-home mom and volunteering at my daughter's school.
+- I spent time being a stay-at-home parent and volunteering at my daughter's school.

 - I spent a year traveling abroad after I graduated from college.